Submissions

 Author Guidelines

 Mongolian Journal of Chemistry (Mong.
 J. Chem.) is a peer-reviewed scientific journal edited by the Institute of Chemistry and Chemical Technology, Mongolian Academy of Sciences.
-It publishes original peer-reviewed scientific articles and review-type papers on all fields of chemistry.
-Starting in 2024, the journal publishes two issues per year.
+It publishes original peer-reviewed scientific articles, review-type papers, and method reports on all fields of chemistry.

 Preparation of the manuscript

-Please use and download from the Template for the submission of your manuscript to the Mong.
+Please use and download the Template for the submission of your manuscript of the Mong.
 J. Chem.

 General requirements: Submitted manuscripts must describe original research not previously published and not under consideration for publication elsewhere.